 1) Film is a mirror in which society views itself, it’s changing values and social mores.
-Films featuring Satanic themes have contributed a mighty influence on contemporary society’s views of “The Devil” and what constitutes “Evil,” from Häxan (1922) and The Seventh Victim (1943) to Rosemary’s Baby (1968), The Exorcist (1973) and The Omen (1976) and the many imitations and reiterations of the premise which have followed in their prodigious wake.
-Much of this societal hysteria peaked with the Satanic Panic of the 1980’s and 1990’s. (link)
+Films featuring Satanic themes have contributed a mighty influence on contemporary society’s popular views of “The Devil” and what constitutes “Evil,” from Häxan (1922) and The Seventh Victim (1943) to Rosemary’s Baby (1968), The Exorcist (1973), The Omen (1976) and the many imitations and reiterations of the premise which have followed in their prodigious wake such as Hereditary (2018).
+Much of this societal hysteria peaked in America with the Satanic Panic of the 1980’s and 1990’s. (link)

 Religious paradigms are shifting rapidly these days and more so with every succeeding generation.

-An outspoken and vehement turn to the so-called Christian “religious right” has appeared steadily alongside the release of devilish horror films (another example of the power exerted by the media), as part a wave following in the wake of the “Great Awakenings” (AKA: Evangelical Revival) – Christian revivals extending back to the 1700’s which focused on converting everybody – including slaves.
+An outspoken and vehement turn to the so-called Christian “religious right” has appeared steadily alongside the release of devilish horror films (another example of the power exerted by the media), as part a wave following in the wake of the “Great Awakenings” (AKA: Evangelical Revival) – Christian revivals extending back to the 1700’s which focused on converting everybody – including slaves and indigenous peoples around the world.
 Revival theology has stressed that religious conversion was not only intellectual assent to correct Christian doctrine but had to be a “new birth” experienced in the heart.
 Revivalists also taught that receiving assurance of salvation was a normal expectation in the Christian life.
 This can be seen, to a certain degree, as a reaction within those who believe that an imminent “END TIMES” scenario is unfolding before their very eyes in the daily news.
-As they fearfully, even gleefully, anticipate the “The Rapture” – fully expecting the coming of a Savior to end the world in blood and fire, they are also simultaneously witnessing the withering away (prophesied, as many believe) of their outdated traditional, patriarchal belief systems which are so at odds with a progressive, more globalized, religiously tolerant, even Atheistic, and technologically advanced modern society.
+As they fearfully, even gleefully, anticipate the “The Rapture”, fully expecting the coming of a Savior to end the world in blood and fire, they are also simultaneously witnessing the withering away – prophesied, as many believe – of outdated belief systems which are so at odds with a progressive, more globalized, religiously tolerant, even Atheistic, and technologically advanced modern society.

-An innate desire for freedom is awakening from a few thousand years of patriarchal religious suppression, yet many are still feeling blocked and oppressed from achieving this freedom and fulfilling their desires and realizing their true wills.
-Suppression by external factors and authorities beyond our control – whether from the obsolete traditional patriarchal religious paradigm – or if we are suppressing our own desires because of accrued feelings of guilt or shame – inevitably leads to frustration and anger.
-We can see this anger and rage in radical and extreme outbursts of violent behavior – especially from those most poisoned by the old patriarchal religious paradigm.
+An innate desire for individual freedom is awakening from a few thousand years of patriarchal religious suppression, yet many are still feeling blocked and oppressed from achieving this freedom and fulfilling and realizing their true wills.
+Suppression by external factors and authorities beyond our control – whether from the obsolete traditional patriarchal religious paradigm or from suppressing our own desires because of accrued feelings of guilt or shame – inevitably leads to frustration and anger.
+We can see this anger and rage in radical and extreme outbursts of violent behavior – especially from those most poisoned by the old patriarchal Abrahamic religious paradigm (Judaism, Christianity, Islam).
 There are a lot of would-be Peter Cushing character types out there just itching to go a-witch hunting to purge the Earth of what they perceive as “Evil.”.